AstroContainers/2018-05-workshop/index.md

 Dates and Time: Monday and Tuesday, May 7th and 8th, 2018, 9:00am–4:30pm MST

-Location: University of Arizona (exact room depends on number of participants)
+Location: University of Arizona Main Campus (room number TBD)

 Please [register and tell us what analysis/data you will bring](https://goo.gl/forms/UaAM4qjJC8fBuUqI3).

 ### Scope

-Container technologies such as Docker and Singularity are letting scientists easily share, reuse, and scale all types of computational analyses.
-The *CyVerse AstroContainers Workshop* is a two-day hands-on workshop designed for astronomers to learn how to create, use, and deploy containers across a variety of compute systems (your computer, CyVerse, local HPC, etc).
-We will use blend of practical theory and hands-on exercises where small groups deploy tools and workflows they bring to the workshop.
+Container technologies such as Docker and Singularity let scientists easily share, reuse, and scale all types of computational analyses.
+The *CyVerse AstroContainers Workshop* series are two-day hands-on workshops designed for astronomers to learn how to create, use, and deploy containers across a variety of compute systems (your computer, CyVerse, local HPC, etc).
+Our inaugural workshop will focus on Docker and Singularity.
+We will use a blend of practical theories and hands-on exercises for small groups to deploy tools and workflows they bring to the workshop.

 ### Target Audience/Participants

-The workshop is designed for, but not limited to, astronomers and astrophysicists in Steward, LSST, NOAO, and LPL.
-The examples of the workshop are astro-focused but the skill sets are generic and applicable to many scientific analysis.
+The series is designed for astronomers and astrophysicists at Steward, LSST, NOAO, and LPL; but scientist of other disciplines are invited to attend.
+Examples used in the workshops are astro-focused but the skill sets are generic and applicable to many scientific analysis.

 ### BYOD/BYOA